Scott Cousins: Florida / Miami Marlins (2010–2012)

 On September 24 and 25, Scott Cousins became the first major leaguer since Willie McGee in 1982 to record back-to-back pinch hit triples when he hit three baggers against the Brewers at Miller Park.
 On April 21, 2011, Cousins hit his first career home run, a grand slam off James McDonald of the Pittsburgh Pirates.

 On May 25, 2011, during a game against the San Francisco Giants, Cousins collided with catcher Buster Posey at home plate after tagging up from third base on a sacrifice fly from Emilio Bonifacio.
 Posey sustained a broken fibula and three torn ligaments in his left ankle, causing him to miss the rest of the season.
 Cousins said he hit Posey on purpose so that he could score.
 "If you go in first feet and slide they punish you.
 If you hit them, you punish them and you punish yourself, but you have a chance of that ball coming out."
 While Cousins maintained that he did not intend to injure Posey, many others disagreed, and argued that Cousins hit Posey with the intention of hurting him.
 This collision led to MLB and the Major League Baseball Players Association to agree to a new rule intended to limit home plate collisions.

 On June 15, 2012, Cousins was called up to the majors.
 Two days later, on June 17, Cousins made his first start as a Marlin since being called up.
-He went 3 for 7 against the Tampa Bay Rays, including a game-winning RBI triple in the 15th inning.
+He went 3-for-7 against the Tampa Bay Rays, including a game-winning RBI triple in the 15th inning.

-Toronto Blue Jays
+Los Angeles Angels of Anaheim (2013)

 On October 17, 2012, Cousins was claimed on waivers by the Toronto Blue Jays after being designated for assignment by the Marlins.

-Seattle Mariners

-On November 1, Cousins was designated for assignment by the Blue Jays and was claimed off waivers by the Seattle Mariners 5 days later.
-On November 20, The Mariners designated him for assignment.
+On November 1, Cousins was designated for assignment by the Blue Jays and was claimed off waivers by the Seattle Mariners five days later.
+On November 20, the Mariners designated him for assignment.

-Los Angeles Angels

 The Los Angeles Angels of Anaheim claimed Cousins on November 30, 2012.
 He was designated for assignment on May 18, 2013.
 He was later re-signed and sent to Salt Lake.
-With two teams that minor league season, Cousins hit .242, with 3 doubles, 5 triples, 1 home run, and 19 RBIs to go along with 6 stolen bases.
+With two teams that minor league season, Cousins hit .242, with 3 doubles, 5 triples, 1 home run, and 19 RBI to go along with 6 stolen bases.

 Texas Rangers

-Cousins signed a minor league deal with the Boston Red Sox in January 2014.
-He was released on March 29, 2014.
+Cousins signed a minor league contract with the Boston Red Sox on January 24, 2014.
+He was released by the Red Sox organization on March 29.
 On April 16, 2014, Cousins signed a minor league contract with the Texas Rangers.

-Retirement
+Somerset Patriots

-Cousins signed with the Somerset Patriots for the 2015 season.
-Cousins then retired on July 7, 2015.
+On April 7, 2015, Cousins signed with the Somerset Patriots of the Atlantic League of Professional Baseball.
+In 43 games for Somerset, he slashed .264/.362/.325 with one home run, 18 RBI, and 12 stolen bases.
+Cousins retired from professional baseball on July 7.